scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 the underlying document.
 The same logic applies to the type parameter `T`, which is also a local definition.

+**Multi symbols**.
+Are used to model references to a set of multiple definitions at once.
+This is occasionally useful to support corner cases of Scala, e.g. identifiers in imports that can refer to both a class and an object with the same name, or references to unresolved overloaded methods.

+Multi symbol format is a concatentation of the underlying symbol formats interspersed with a semicolon (`;`).
+The order of concatenation is unspecified.

 **Placeholder symbols**.
 Are used to model original snippets of code in [Synthetics](#synthetic).
 Must not be used outside `Synthetic.text` documents.
 Placeholder symbols are always equal to an asterisk (`*`).